2024–25 1. FC Nürnberg season

-The 2024–25 season is the 125th season in the history of 1.
-FC Nürnberg and the sixth consecutive season in 2.
+The 2024–25 season was the 125th season in the history of 1.
+FC Nürnberg and the sixth consecutive season in the 2.
 Bundesliga.
-In addition to the domestic league, the team is scheduled to participate in the DFB-Pokal.
+In addition to the domestic league, the club participated in the DFB-Pokal.

 Summary

 On 11 June, former German national team striker Miroslav Klose was appointed on a two-year deal to succeed the departing Cristian Fiél.